USS City of Corpus Christi: Etymology

-The "City of" prefix was added before its 1983 commissioning to clarify that the ship is meant to honor the city, in response to Catholic politicians who protested against naming a warship using Latin words which translate to "Body of Christ."
+The "City of" prefix was added before its 1983 commissioning to clarify that the ship is meant to honor the city, in response to Catholic politicians, including then-Speaker of the House Tip O'Neill, who protested against naming a warship using Latin words which translate to "Body of Christ."

 History

 The contract to build her was awarded to the Electric Boat Division of General Dynamics Corporation in Groton, Connecticut on 31 October 1973 and her keel was laid down on 4 September 1979.
 She was launched on 25 April 1981 sponsored by Mrs. John Tower, and commissioned on 8 January 1983.
 The ship's patch was chosen by the crew based on entries to an art contest sponsored by the Corpus Christi, Texas city government.